Withington history

 Origin of the place-name 'Ladybarn'

-There is no early (pre-eighteenth century) evidence for the name 'Ladybarn'.
-This means that 'Ladybarn' may be a recently constructed name, e.g. for a house or other building, or that 'Ladybarn' may be derived as a modification of an earlier (but unknown) name.
-The place-name 'Ladybarn' appears to be unique in Britain.
+These early dates rule out a reference to Lady Anne Bland.
+However, the name may be a fairly-recent given name, for a house or farm building, or the name may be derived as a modification of an earlier name.

-If 'Ladybarn' is indeed an ancient name for the settlement, there are several possible sources.
-One is that it refers to a barn, particularly a 'tithe barn'.
+If the name is indeed an ancient name for the settlement, there are several possible sources.
+One is that it refers to a 'tithe barn'.
 Lady Day was the start of the accounting year (originally, March 25th, and named after St. Mary) for the payment of tithes (payments, usually 'in kind' i.e. agricultural produce).
 The other accounting days (quarter-days) were Midsummer Day, Michaelmas, and Christmas Day.
 Tithe barns were for the storage of these payments from the farm workers to the land-owners or the church.
-However, there is no record of these barns being called 'ladybarns'.
+However, whilst such barns were common, there is little evidence of them generally being called 'lady barns'.

 Grant in frankalmoign from Odo, son of Ingrith de Withington [to the canons of Cockersand], of a portion of his land in Withington, to wit, eight acres of land by the great ditch on the south side, as the crosses indicate; with common of pasture and all liberties and easements belonging to his fee of the said town.
 [8.0.1184 I2IOC]